skillrepos/cc-adv/labs.md

 ## 1: Set Up the Protected File and Hooks Folder to Implement a Policy.

-The policy is that nobody is allowed to edit `config.json` via Claude.
+The policy we'll enforce is that nobody is allowed to edit `config.json` via Claude.
 (The file is just a stand-in for the credential/config files every real project has.)

 **Action:** In a regular terminal (not Claude), create the file and the hooks folder:
 ```